 Luckily the zither of Roberto Schiess brought some solace.
 He started playing without stopping.

 ‘Neapolitan songs, pieces of Italian operas, Swiss yodelling, Viennese waltzes, cheerful marches.
 I cannot say how long it took; it seemed to me a very long time, and I see it as clearly as if it were only yesterday.
 It was a moving miracle that occurred.
 When finally the strings were silent and the fast hands had stopped, the zither player looked up.

-See also the story From photo to fantasy, which includes more examples of photographs and the work that arose from that journey.
+See also the story From photo to fantasy, which includes more examples of photographs and the works that arose from that journey.